 - Transfer money from a PayPal account.

-- Reload it at a retail store such as Walmart or Walgreens.
+- Reload it at a retail store, such as Walmart or Walgreens.

 These cards are particularly useful for people without bank accounts or those facing credit issues, but they offer many features and anyone can use them.
-In addition, these cards come with certain consumer protections, even though you have to be careful to watch out for the fees the cards charge.
+While prepaid cards come with certain consumer protections, watch out for hidden fees.